 What States Border the Mississippi River?

 The Mississippi emerges into the Gulf of Mexico, south of the city of New Orleans, Louisiana.
-One of the things that this deep South state is best known for are its rocking festivals and parties, including the Essence Music Festival, the New Orleans Jazz and Heritage Festival and, of course, the world famous Mardi Gras Festival.
+This Deep South state is perhaps best known for its rocking festivals and parties, including the Essence Music Festival, the New Orleans Jazz and Heritage Festival and, of course, the world famous Mardi Gras Festival.

 Tennessee is largely known for its diverse musical heritage.
 Not only is it the home of Elvis Presley, otherwise known as the King of Rock and Roll, but it is also the birthplace of bluegrass.
 The state capital, Nashville, is center of the world’s country music scene, and has earned the nickname “Music City.”

 Arkansas is home to two different mountain ranges, the Ouachitas and the Ozarks.
 It is known for being home to Mount Ida, the quartz-producing capital of the world.
 The state is the birthplace of Johnny Cash, Bill Clinton, Billy Bob Thornton and John Grisham.

 Further reading: Why isn’t Arkansas Pronounced like Kansas?

 The Mississippi River crosses the eastern border of Missouri, a state where Midwest and Southern American culture come together.
 Missouri is known for being home to Anheuser-Busch, one of the largest beer producers in the world.
 The unofficial state motto, “Show Me State,” is on display on the license plates and has been attributed to a 19th century Congressman named Willard Vandiver.

 Louisville, Kentucky is famously home to the most well-attended horse race in the world, the annual Kentucky Derby.
 Kentucky is also known for being home to Colonel Sanders and his famous Kentucky Fried Chicken chain, not to mention some of the best bourbon in the world.